 “And when we have to let go, something else becomes possible.” –Pema Khandro Rinpoche

 A few weeks ago, Dave and I put down our old lady cat Blacula.
 She’d been howling every night for half a year at least, a long, drawn-out wail from somewhere deep inside of her.
-The sound had found its way into my subconscious, pushed my already strange dreams into new realms of oddity and confusion, and I’d wake up all anxious and sweaty, only to realize it was the damn cat again.
+The sound found its way into my subconscious, pushed my already strange dreams into new realms of oddity and confusion, and I’d wake up all anxious and sweaty, only to realize it was the damn cat again.

 She woke the baby up, too.
-I’d stumble into his room at three in the morning and he’d be stand in his crib, meowing.
-Except his version of a meow mimics the senile, eighteen-year-old cat version, so he’d say it like the word “why,” drawing out the space between the ‘wh’ and the ‘y’ in a dissonant tone reminiscent of old-timey folk laments.
+I’d stumble into his room at three in the morning and he’d be standing in his crib, meowing.
+Except his version of a meow mimicked the senile, eighteen-year-old cat version, so he’d say it like the word “why,” drawing out the space between the ‘wh’ and the ‘y’ in a dissonant tone reminiscent of old-timey folk laments.
 This became a nightly occurrence, and he started calling cats “gwhys,” a combination (we think) of the Spanish word “gato” and the cat wail “why.”